openblockchains/programming-bitcoin-script/README.md

 _Let's start with building your own bitcoin stack machine from zero / scratch and let's run your own bitcoin ops (operations)..._

-**BEWARE: Bitcoin is a gigantic ponzi scheme¹.
+**BEWARE: Bitcoin is a gigantic ponzi scheme[¹].
 To the moon!?
 The new gold standard!?
 Do NOT "invest" trying to get-rich-quick HODLing.
 Why not?
 The bitcoin code is archaic and out-of-date.
 Burn, baby, burn!
-Proof-of-work / waste is a global energy environmental disaster using 300kW/h per bitcoin transaction (!) that's about 179 kilograms of CO² emissions.
+Proof-of-work / waste is a global energy environmental disaster using 300kW/h per bitcoin transaction (!) that's about 179 kilograms of CO² emissions[²].
 Programmable money (or the internet of value) for all future generations with (bitcoin) script without loops and jumps (gotos) and all "stateless"!?
 LOL.**